Skip to Content

 You want it at the tender point, and not overcooked because it can dry out if you leave it too long.
 So just start checking for tenderness at about the 2-hour mark, and check every 30 minutes or so to make sure it is progressing as you’d expect it to.
 Low and slow is the key here!

-What else can I do with the marinade?
+What else can you do with the marinade?

 I am SO glad you asked because this stuff is like liquid gold.
 Save it for your marinated soft-boiled eggs that are going to give your homemade ramen ANOTHER authentic boost.
 To make the ajitsuke tamago, soft boil 1 egg per serving of Ramen for 4:30 seconds at a light simmer.